Table of Contents

 DOG DEMENTIA SUPPORT GROUPS are getting more and more popular these days.

-Which is a good thing, considering Canine Cognitive Dysfunction or Dementia in Dogs is a common condition, especially for senior dogs.
+This is a good thing, considering Canine Cognitive Dysfunction or Dementia in Dogs is a common condition, especially for senior dogs.

 A University of Sydney study in Australia reported that about 14% of dogs develop Dementia, but only 2% are diagnosed.
 And their risk increases as they get older—equivalent to about 68% prevalence among elderly dogs.